A Watchdog report has found that throughout the entire social care sector, 23% of services were found to need improvement for safety.

 As they run through fixed lines, digital phone systems tend to be reliable.
 In fact, they rank number 2 out of the three in reliability.

-However, as they are restricted to these physical lines, it means you can only make or receive one call at a time.
-Meaning they aren’t that future-proof.
+However, as they are restricted to these physical lines, it means they aren’t that future-proof.

 Internet (VOIP) Phone Systems for Residential and Long Term Care Facilities

-Internet, or VOIP, phone systems are very different to traditional digital phone systems.
+Internet phone systems, also known as a VOIP or cloud based phone system, are very different to traditional digital phone systems.

 Instead of being located in your building, your phone system will be based in a data centre somewhere in the world and your calls will be routed in and out via the internet.